michaelepley/jbds-via-html5/README.md

 This project enables JBoss Developer Studio to run in a browser by leveraging the guacamole project to translate Xvnc events to HTML5.
 This same method can be used to run any XWindows application via a browser.
-My goal was to evenually convert this to an OpenShift cartridge so developers could self-provision their IDE and then develop their apps, with both the IDE and the apps being hosted on OpenShift.
+My goal is to convert this to an OpenShift 3 instant application so developers could self-provision their IDE and then develop their apps, with both the IDE and the apps being hosted on OpenShift.

 Installation
 ------------

 Make sure that the 'resources' directory contains the file:

-    jbdevstudio-product-universal-7.1.1.GA-v20140314-2145-B688.jar
+    jboss-devstudio-8.1.0.GA-installer-standalone.jar

-Install a RHEL 6.x minimal server as a virtual guest.
-Make sure to add the package
+Install a RHEL 7.x minimal server as a virtual guest.
+During installation, add an unprivileged user that has administrator privileges via sudo.

-    openssh-clients

-during the installation (this is found under the Base collection of packages).

-After installation is complete, logon as root on the virtual guest and create an unprivileged user to run the JBDS web application:

-    useradd -c "JBDS User" jbdsuser
-    passwd jbdsuser

-On the host server, copy all the files in this directory to the unprivileged user account:
+Copy all the files in this directory to the unprivileged user account on the guest VM:

     scp -r * jbdsuser@192.168.122.40:

-where 192.168.122.40 should be substituted with the IP address of the virtual guest.
+where jbdsuser and 192.168.122.40 should be substituted with the unprivileged user name and IP address of the virtual guest, respectively.

-Logon as the jbdsuser on the virtual guest.
-Install the necessary packages as root:
+Logon as the unprivileged user on the virtual guest.
+To install the required packages, run the command:

-    su
-    ./root-setup.sh
+    sudo ./root-setup.sh

 Reboot the virtual guest after the script completes.